Today's Tuesday • 12 mins read

 A toxic friend can be a narcissist you can’t easily argue with.
 Narcissists are people who place themselves at the center of a social circle to seize attention and praise.

-Narcissistic friends attack your self-esteem and self-image, making you think you’re worthless.
+Narcissistic friends assault your self-esteem and self-image, making you think you’re worthless.

-Your narcissist friends do not apologize, but they rather attack you for pointing out their mistake.
+Your narcissist friends do not apologize, but they rather assault you for pointing out their mistake.

 Sometimes, if you have cornered them, they may fake an apology to get away.
 Take note of this toxic sign.